Useful Tools for Disabled Access Holidays

 If you’re looking to stay in the UK, then travelling to your destination will be relatively easier than flying.
 With the ability for disabled users to use trains and cars, there’s reasonably less stress involved in organising this venture!

 Rough Guides have put together a particularly handy booklet on Accessible Britain and the many places disabled users can visit without having to worry about inadequate facilities.
-The Rough Guide to Accessible Britain is divided into areas of country, so that you can choose whereabouts you’d like to head to, and what disabled facilities will be on offer to you when you get there.
+The Rough Guide to Accessible Britain is divided into areas of the country, so that you can choose whereabouts you’d like to head to, and what disabled facilities will be on offer to you when you get there.
 We think this is great for planning days out, or when putting an itinerary together for a longer trip!

 Travelling via Airports